vishanth10/vishanth/_news/announcement_6.md

 ---
 layout: post
-date: 2021-04-01 07:59:00-0400
+date: 2021-05-01 07:59:00-0400
 inline: true
 ---

-Awarded the [DAAD WISE](https://www2.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/?detail=50015295) 2021 Scholarship to pursue a Machine Learning Internship on Adversarial ML at [Fraunhofer IOSB](https://www.iosb.fraunhofer.de/en.html).
+Awarded the MITACS Research 2020 Scholarship [Prof Satyveer Chauchan](https://www.concordia.ca/faculty/satyaveer-chauhan.html) on developing a non-linear programming assortment model using various greedy & herustics algorithms in C++ to predict market demand and can maximize profit using the model.